Shaila1906/Playwright_Assignment/README.md

 # Automated UI Testing Project

 ## **Project Overview**
-This project automates the UI testing for a sample web application using **Playwright**.
+This project automates the **UI** & **API** testing for a sample web application using **Playwright**.
 The tests are implemented using the **Page Object Model (POM)** for maintainability and scalability.
-Proper assertions are included to validate the UI functionality.
+Proper assertions are included to validate the UI & API functionality.

 ---

 ## **Features**
 - Automates critical UI workflows like form submissions, navigation, and element visibility.
 - Implements the **Page Object Model (POM)** for organized and modular test logic.
-- Includes proper assertions to ensure reliable validation of UI behavior.
+- Includes proper assertions to ensure reliable validation of UI & API behavior.
+- Uses https://automationexercise.com/ as sample web application.

 ---